hypo69/hypo/pytest/gemini/src/glossary.md

 3. **Error Handling:** The `test_product_invalid_price` example shows how to use `pytest.raises` to test for specific exceptions (e.g., `ValueError`).
 This is *essential* for robustness.
 Add similar tests for other potential exceptions your code might raise.

-4. **Edge Cases and Boundary Conditions:** The example has a test for a negative price in `ProductFields`, demonstrating a boundary condition.
+4. **Edge Cases and Boundary Conditions:** The example has a test for a negative price in `ProductFields`, demonStarting a boundary condition.
 Your tests should also cover various scenarios, including empty lists, zero values, and potentially more complex edge cases based on the logic in your functions.

 5. **Comprehensive Testing:**  The most critical aspect is to consider *all* possible scenarios your code might encounter.
 This includes valid inputs, various types of invalid inputs, and *edge cases* that are not commonly used, but could cause failures.
 The more test cases you have, the more confident you can be in the correctness and robustness of your code.